dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/howto-secrets.md

 {{< /tabs >}}

-And now you can get the secret by calling the Dapr sidecar using the secrets API:
+Get the secret by calling the Dapr sidecar using the secrets API:

 ```bash
 curl http://localhost:3601/v1.0/secrets/localsecretstore/secret